TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-To start enumerating this service, we will run the most basic [Crackmapexec](https://github.com/byt3bl33d3r/CrackMapExec) oneliner to enumerate some interesting information about the Windows system that we're auditing:
+To start enumerating this service, we'll run a basic [Crackmapexec](https://github.com/byt3bl33d3r/CrackMapExec) oneliner to enumerate some interesting information about the Windows system that we're auditing:

 <br />